F-Stack/f-stack/doc/F-Stack_API_Reference.md

 	int ff_socket(int domain, int type, int protocol);

-  creates an endpoint for communication and returns a file descriptor that refers to that endpoint. more info see man socket
+  ff_socket creates an endpoint for communication and returns a file descriptor that refers to that endpoint. more info see man socket.

 #### ff_setsockopt & ff_getsockopt